adlambel/Domisep/README.md

 A step by step series of examples that tell you have to get a development environment running :

-- The url of this deposit is: https://github.com/adlambel/Domisep.git
+- The url of this repository is: https://github.com/adlambel/Domisep.git
-- Then open a bash git and make the command git clone on the url of this deposit and enter your valid Github credentials to clone the deposit in the folder of your choice.
+- Then open a git bash or a shell and make the command git clone on the url of this repository and enter your valid Github credentials to clone the repository in the folder of your choice.
-- Log on to PhpMyAdmin and launch the SQL dump: dump_sql.sql
+- Log in to PhpMyAdmin and launch the SQL dump: dump_sql.sql

 You are therefore in possession of the site's database.
 By default, there are: